roblanc/digital-garden-jekyll-template/_notes/specialized.md

 That’s the top skill on our resume when being interviewed by an Artificial Intelligence entity.

 Your brain spends a lot of effort trying to convey a complex idea into words.
-There’s a lot of words in between.
+There’s a lot of noise in between.
+Clarity of thought is compromised.

 Imagine trying to explain the concept of living in a simulation to your grandmother who was born during the war and never heard of Sims.
 Information loss occurs right from the first word.